lacsnarga/lacsnarga/README.md

-## The only way to do great work is to deeply focus on what matters.

 ### About Me
 - **BSc in Physics** at **Middle East Technical University**.
 - Advocate for **Free Software, Open Science, and Ethical Computing**.